AlLisonyy/portfolio1/docs/portfolio1.md

 Before looking at the houses location visualization, I merged Winston-Salem to Winston.
 After that, I wanted to check which cities in NC has the most or least haunted houses.
-Asheville appeared to have the most
+According to the dataset, Aheville appeared to have the most haunted houses, n = 1, while Lenoir, Jacksonville, and Havelock have the least haunted houses, n = 1

 ``` r
 ##Next, I want to see how these haunted houses are located within NC.